psushaanth23/Python-Scripts/Song List Downloader/README.md

 ### ToDo
 	Automatically download top 10 songs of the week at the end of the week.
-	Do not download if its already present (Checked by hashing).
+	Do not download if its already present.